Karemelshimi/Cyclistic_Case_Study/README.md

 # Process
 What tools did i use ? and Why?

-I used Excel and SQL and R to check and clean and manipulate the data but the analyzing was done mostly on R and a little bit on SQL.
-The data contains a lot of information that R and SQL would handel better than Excel so thats why i used them in manipulating and cleaning most of the time.
+I used Excel and R to check, clean and manipulate the data but the analyzing was done on R. The data contains a lot of information that R would handel better than Excel so thats why i used R in manipulating and cleaning most of the time.

 ### Documentaion of data cleaning in Excel :
 --------------------------------------------